niemopen/ntac-admin/project-notes/docs/niem-pubs-v1.0-pn01/niem-pubs-v1.0-pn01.md

 For each major or minor version, the NTAC, NBAC, and PGB SHOULD coordinate and prepare a schedule at the beginning of the year to include:

 - Deadline for major content submissions from the domains and community
-- Deadline to recommend approval of PSD 01 by PGB
+- Deadline to recommend approval of PSD 01 by the PGB
 - Option for a public review of PSD 01
-- Deadline to request a Special Majority Vote to approve PS by PGB
+- Deadline to request a Special Majority Vote to approve PS by the PGB

 The schedule MAY continue to be adjusted throughout the year as needed.